 After you clear security turn right and the lounge will be on your left-hand side prior to Gate M7.
 The lounge is easy to miss and I walked right past it.
 The Swissport lounge was more obvious, the door to the Air France – KLM Lounge looked more like an “employee only door”.
 On your way to the Air France – KLM Lounge you will pass the Swissport Lounge.
 The lounge is located also on your left-hand side between the Gates M7 and M8.

 The Air France – KLM Lounge is open daily from 8:30 am until 9:30 pm.

-According to Priority Pass website only travelers departing from Terminal 5 can access the lounge.
+According to the Priority Pass website, only travelers departing from Terminal 5 can access the lounge.
 I tried my luck with my American Airlines ticket, which will actually depart from Terminal 3.
 Since American Airlines also has flights departing from this Terminal the agent seemed to be ok with it and let me enjoy the lounge after signing the slip for Priority Pass.
-Maybe also the First Class ticket made a difference.
+Maybe the First Class ticket made a difference as well.